brandondrew/CapsLock/README.md

   A:   I don't use windows anymore,  Win version is no longer maintained.
 Welcome if you can fix that.

-- Q:  Why there's an old Mac version?
+- Q:  Why is there an old Mac version?

   A:  Apple is really capricious. macOS Sierra changes it's kernel architecture, so the old version karabiner is incompatible with macOS after 10.12.
 But now there's a new version of karabiner named karabiner-elements.
 While karabiner-elements use a new JSON-format conf instead of old XML-format.
 Please using the new version.